Jorge Majfud: Education

-In 1996, Majfud received a bachelor of architecture from the University of the Republic. during which he traveled extensively to gather material that would later become part of his novels and essays.
-After his undergraduate studies, he became a professor at the University of Costa Rica and at Escuela Técnica del Uruguay, where he taught art and mathematics.
-In 2003, Majfud enrolled in the University of Georgia, where he obtained a masters and Ph.D. in the Department of Romance Languages.
+In 1996, Majfud received a professional degree in architecture and engineering from the University of the Republic.
+He worked as a structural engineer, specializing in the analysis and design of building structures, while traveling to different continents and gathering material that would later become part of his novels and essays.
+After his professional studies, he became a professor at the University of Costa Rica and at Escuela Técnica del Uruguay, where he taught art and mathematics.
+As an architect, he worked in several Latin American countries, as well as in Mozambique and Spain, to make a living while writing some of his first books.

+Following the economic crisis that struck the Southern Cone in 2002, Majfud accepted an offer from the University of Georgia and, in 2003, temporarily moved to the United States with his wife.
+He enrolled at UGA as a Teaching Assistant and later obtained a master's degree and a Ph.D. in the Department of Romance Languages.

 Career

 Majfud is a member of the scientific committee of the Araucaria review in Spain, Phi Kappa Phi, and a Professional Member of PEN American Center.
 He has taught at the University of Georgia and was a professor at Lincoln University.
 Currently, he is a professor at Jacksonville University.

 Majfud speaking with Noam Chomsky at the Massachusetts Institute of Technology, 2016.

 Majfud has won many awards, including the Excellence in Research Award in Humanities and Letters in 2006, Casa de las Américas prize in 2001, a Juan Rulfo Award finalist in 2011, Faculty Award for Excellence in Scholarship and Professional Activities at Jacksonville University in 2013, and the Premio Letterario Internazionale Indipendente Settima (The Independent International Literary Award) in 2019.
 His novels and essays are under study in different universities in Europe, the U.S., and Latin America, and is one of the most important writers of a new generation of Uruguayan intellectuals.
 In 2012, readers of the American magazine Foreign Policy (now EsGlobal in Spanish) recognized him as "The Most Influential Latin American Intellectual".
-He delivered public lectures at many universities and events around the world.
+In 2013, he was named one of "The 10 Hispanic Authors of the Moment" by Impacto Latin News, New York's oldest Spanish-language weekly.